A System Level Approach to Controller Synthesis: System Level Synthesis

-Throughout this paper our motivation has been to extend controller synthesis methods to large-scale systems.
-An equally important task when designing control systems in such settings is the design of the controller architecture itself, i.e., the placement of actuators, sensors and communication links between them.
-As we alluded to in the previous subsection, sufficiently dense actuation, sensing and communication architectures are necessary for a localized optimal control problem to be feasible.
-More generally, there is a tradeoff between closed loop performance and architectural cost, as denser controller architectures lead to better closed loop performance.

-The regularization for design framework (RFD) was formulated to explore this tradeoff using convex programming by augmenting the objective function with a suitable convex regularizer that penalizes the use of actuators, sensors and communication links.
-The original RFD formulation allowed for controller architecture co-design in the Youla domain by exploiting QI properties of desirable architectures\cite{Matni_RFD_TAC,Matni_RFD_CDC,Matni_Comms_TCNS,Matni_Comms_CDC}, but was later ported to the localized optimal control framework \cite{2015_Wang_Reg}.
-Thus to integrate RFD with the system level approach, it suffices to add a suitable regularizer, as mentioned in Section \ref{sec:rfd_slc} and described in \cite{Matni_RFD_TAC, 2015_Wang_Reg}, to the objective function of the SLS problem \eqref{eq:main_SS}.
-We demonstrate the usefulness of combining RFD, locality and SLS in our companion paper \cite{2015_PartII}.
+\revsecond{The regularization for design framework (RFD) \cite{Matni_RFD_TAC,Matni_RFD_CDC,Matni_Comms_TCNS,Matni_Comms_CDC} explores tradeoffs between closed loop performance and architectural cost using convex programming by augmenting the objective function with a suitable convex regularizer that penalizes the use of actuators, sensors and communication links.
+To integrate RFD into the SLA, it suffices to add a suitable convex regularizer, as mentioned in Section \ref{sec:rfd_slc} and described in \cite{Matni_RFD_TAC, 2015_Wang_Reg}, to the objective function of the SLS problem \eqref{eq:main_SS}.
+We demonstrate the usefulness of combining RFD, locality and SLS in our companion paper \cite{2015_PartII}.}